National Entrepreneur’s Day

-You could arguably say that America as a nation was built on the backs of people willing to take a chance.
+You could arguably say that America was built on the backs of people willing to take a chance.
 Without entrepreneurs such as John D. Rockefeller, that were willing to take a chance, where would our country be today?

 National Entrepreneur’s Day, celebrated on November 15th, 2022, celebrates the achievements of entrepreneurs and how they successfully built their business empires.
 In the following article, we’ll take a closer look at what an entrepreneur is, what National Entrepreneur’s Day celebrates, and some of the most influential American entrepreneurs.